nyviadk/evi-engine/README.md

 ### Webhook signature verification

-[app/api/revalidate/route.ts:17-22](app/api/revalidate/route.ts#L17-L22): Prismic's `secret` field is checked against `PRISMIC_WEBHOOK_SECRET`, stored as a Wrangler secret (never in committed files).
+[app/api/revalidate/route.ts:41-49](app/api/revalidate/route.ts#L41-L49): Prismic's `secret` field is checked against `PRISMIC_WEBHOOK_SECRET` via a timing-safe comparison ([app/api/revalidate/route.ts:11-29](app/api/revalidate/route.ts#L11-L29)), stored as a Wrangler secret (never in committed files).
 The only side-effects of a bogus webhook are a 401 and a log line.

 ### JSON-LD XSS escaping